zef-firo/blocks-planner-java/README.md

 ## How it works

-Firtly the software asks you wht to do:
+Firstly the software asks you what to do:

 <pre>
 1) Just a simple test